 Call (925) 973-3284 to reserve your tour

 Victorian Life: The Glass House Museum is a restored 1877 Victorian Italianate style home located at Forest Home Farms Historic Park in San Ramon.
 The Victorian Life Education Program is designed for grades 2-5 and corresponds with the State of California History/Social Science curriculum.
 It is 1 1/2 hours and can be done on the same day as the Farm Life Program.
 The field trip includes a tour of the home and age appropriate hands-on activities conducted by trained, costumed docents.
 The focus of the program is to help the student develop a better understanding of daily life in a Victorian era farm house from the mid to late 1800’s through 1910 in the San Ramon Valley.
 Field trips are scheduled Tuesday-Friday and are available on a first come, first served, space available basis.

 Group Programs----perfect for scouts and Birthday Parties

 Fun with Farm Animals

 For children’s groups of 10 or more, ages 5 and up.
-We have chickens, sheep and horses!
-On this 45-minute tour you can learn what animals eat, how they are cleaned, sheep-herding, and more!
+We have chickens and sheep!
+Learn what animals eat, how they are cleaned, sheep-herding, and more!
 We work with scout groups to fulfill badge requirements.